rollup/rollup-starter-project/README.md

-# See [rollup-starter-lib](https://github.com/rollup/rollup-starter-lib) for a simpler, up-to-date example of how to create a library with Rollup
+# See [rollup-starter-lib](https://github.com/rollup/rollup-starter-lib) and [rollup-starter-app](https://github.com/rollup/rollup-starter-app) for a simpler, up-to-date example of how to create a library or application with Rollup

 ---